 - Wear protective clothing.
 A face mask or eye protection is important to preventing accidents and saving your vision.
 Abrasion-resistant material can save you from months of rehab from road rash.
 Wear clothing that improves your visibility so other drivers are more likely to see you.

 - Never drink and ride.
-Almost half of all motorcycle accidents involve speeding or alcohol use.
+Almost half of all Long Beach motorcycle accidents involve speeding or alcohol use.
 Quick reactions are a necessity for operating a motorcycle safely and alcohol inhibits your ability to react quickly.
 For safety’s sake and to obey the law, never drink and ride.

 - Get professional training.
 One of the best things you can do to prevent motorcycle accidents is to get training from a professional on the use of your motorcycle.
 These professionals know the common hazards of riding a bike and can give you the tips and techniques for ensuring that you reach the end of your ride safely.

 The lawyers at Harting Simkins & Ryan, LLP want you to be safe on your motorcycle at all times.
-If you are involved in a motorcycle accident in California, a Long Beach motorcycle accident attorney at our firm can help get you the compensation you deserve and get you back on the road.
+If you are involved in a motorcycle crash in California, a Long Beach motorcycle accident attorney at our firm can help get you the compensation you deserve and get you back on the road.

-Compensation for Long Beach Motorcycle Accident Victims
+Compensation for Long Beach Motorcycle Injuries

 Determining the compensation owed in a motorcycle accident can be complex but an experienced Long Beach motorcycle accident attorney can help.
 California law has a system of comparative fault.
-This means that the insurance company or a judge or jury, will determine the degree each party was at fault in an accident.
-If your motorcycle was sideswiped in an accident, it may be determined that the other party was 90% at fault, but your excessive speed contributed 10% to the accident.
+This means that the insurance company or a judge or jury will determine the degree each party was at fault in an accident.
+If your motorcycle was sideswiped in an accident, it may be determined by the insurance company that the other party was 90% at fault, but your excessive speed contributed 10% to the accident.
 In such a case, if total damages were found to be $100,000, your compensation would be reduced by the 10% you were found to have contributed to the accident and so you would only receive $90,000.

 California law does not place any limits on the damages that may be claimed.
 Economic damages such as the cost of repairing your motorcycle, lost wages, and medical expenses are covered.
 Additionally, California law provides for damages from pain and suffering and even the loss of companionship or affection in certain situations.

-Determining lost wages may be further complicated if your injury continues to keep you out of work in the future.
+Determining lost wages may be further complicated if your serious injury continues to keep you out of work in the future.
 Experts may need to be involved to testify to your earning potential and the amount of wages that will be lost while you remain out of work.
 Pain and suffering cannot be calculated so easily, and are generally left to the discretion of the judge or jury to determine an exact figure to be awarded.

-If you have suffered an injury in a motorcycle accident and believe another person’s actions are to blame, it is important to act quickly if you want to recover an acceptable amount of compensation.
+If you have suffered a serious injury in a motorcycle accident and believe another person’s actions are to blame, it is important to act quickly if you want to recover an acceptable amount of compensation.
 Depending on the specifics of your case, you could potentially collect repayment for the damage to your motorcycle and other belongings, reimbursement for your medical expenses, and even compensation for the time your injuries forced you to stay home from work, and/or the pain and suffering they caused.
 If a loved one has died in a motorcycle crash, you may be able to file a wrongful death claim in lieu of a personal injury lawsuit against the responsible party.
 In any situation, a qualified Long Beach personal injury attorney will be a tremendous asset to your case.

 The lawyers at Harting Simkins & Ryan, LLP want to help injured victims recover the compensation they deserve for the negligent acts of others.
 Our firm understands the unique challenges facing motorcyclists in the Southern California region and wants them to know we are ready to handle any type of motorcycle accident case.
 Contact us for more information about California’s motorcycle laws, or let us know if you’d like to consult with one of our motorcycle accident lawyers in Long Beach, CA. To schedule your free initial legal consultation, call our office at (562) 981-1010.